The Formal Dance: The Fairy Fountain

 - All attire must be clean and well-kept.

-- No jeans, t-shirts, denim, or polo shirts will be accepted.
+- No jeans, t-shirts, denim of any color, plaid flannel shirts, or polo shirts will be accepted.

 - No over-sized costumes, such as big armor or wings.
 These can be hazardous on the dance-floor.